jecklgamis/gatling-server/README.md

 Heads up: this is currently in alpha testing but feel free to try the latest Docker image from Docker Hub.

+Security warning: The server can executable arbitrary code as Gatling simulations are normal Scala codes themselves.
+Use at your own risk.

 ## Current Features
 * Run single file or packaged simulations (simulations, resources, bodies packaged as tar.gz)
 * Task submission via HTTP upload or S3 download